-How do the Lung Health Checks work?
+How do Lung Health Checks work?

-Why have I been invited?
+Why have you been invited?

 - It is FREE

-An expert team of doctors will check your results.
-We will write to you with your results within 4 weeks to explain your lung health check and any recommendations.
+After your Lung Health Check, doctors will check your results.
+We will write to you within 4 weeks to explain your results to you and to give you our recommendations.